 The Long Island Office oversees the Department's operations on Long Island.
 The Long Island office is charged with examining the core utility operations of PSEG Long Island, and advising the Long Island Power Authority (LIPA) with its role in overseeing the activities of PSEG Long Island.

 Office of Administration

-The Office of Administration is comprised of four sections which provide administrative support to and operational management of the Department.
+The Office of Administration is comprised of three sections which provide administrative support to and operational management of the Department.

 The Human Resources Management section oversees all programs and policies relating to employment of Department personnel.
 Responsibilities include staff development and performance, employee relations, classification and compensation, and affirmative action.